 This exclusivity needs to be secured during the initial interview.

 Unfortunately “Hi … I interviewed you a few days ago.
-I think you’re a great candidate so is there any possibility that I could ask you not to send your details to any other recruiters for a few weeks?” won’t cut it!
+I think you’re a great candidate so is there any possibility that I could ask you not to send your details to any other recruiters or any other companies for a few weeks?” won’t cut it!

 Oh … and in case you’re wondering … there’s an art to gaining commitment from a candidate to work with you exclusively.